NubeRoja/AsusWRTMerlinAddons/entware-ng/readme.md

 The LAMP components are largely interchangeable and not limited to the original selection.
 As a solution stack, LAMP is suitable for building dynamic web sites and web applications.
 In this case Apache http server is substituted with nginx "enginex" and therefore LAMP becomes LEMP

-This script will install nginx, php5-fpm and mysql-server.
+This script will install nginx, php5-fpm and mysql-server and phpmyadmin site.
 Modified config and custom files are:
 * /opt/etc/nginx/nginx.conf.
 Backup original at /opt/etc/nginx/nginx.conf-opkg
 * /opt/etc/nginx/sites-available/default